Cat Care

 Fixing To Fence In

-Garden fencing usually has one square that is large squares and one square that is smaller rectangle squares-use the half with smaller rectangles at the top horizontal portion.
-This would prevent the small cat from wriggle through the larger squares.
+Garden fencing is sometimes comprised of one-half larger squares and one-half smaller rectangles; use the half with smaller rectangles at the top horizontal portion.
+This prevents cats from wriggling through the larger squares.
 You will be tacking it to the fence in an upside down L-shape.
 Tack sufficient nails in the vertical portion so that it is attached securely.
 Connect the top portion of all sections with wire or cut edges of fencing.
 Corners can be overlapped.
-For a gate that opens inward you can use flexible netting and tack that to the top instead of the garden fencing if necessary.
-For trees that are close to the fence use either the leftover fencing or use netting.
+For a gate that opens inward you can use flexible netting and tack that to the top instead of the garden fencing, if necessary.
+For trees that are close to the fence use either leftover fencing or netting.

 Be Creative

-You need to think like a cat and block any areas that they get through or over-trees, sheds, spaces under the fence all need to be covered.
-You will need to keep a good eye on your cat for the first few days to see if they discover any areas that you have missed.
+You need to think like a cat and block any areas that they can get through or over - trees, sheds, and spaces under the fence all need to be covered.
+You will need to keep a good eye on your cat for the first few days to see if they discover any areas that you may have missed.
 The fence will not keep other animals out initially until they learn to avoid your yard.
 So if any neighbor cats or wildlife get in, make sure that your cat is inside the house, then prop open the gate and give the intruder a chance to get out.
 They usually don’t make the same mistake twice!